Italy may have hit Europe's hottest day on record | english.lokmat.com

 Italian authorities on Wednesday (local time) said that the island of Sicily may have set an all-time heat record for Europe, with a temperature of 48.8 degrees Celsius (119.8 degrees Fahrenheit).

-The record in Italy was confirmed by Sicilian authorities but needs to be officially verified by the World Meteorological Orgzation (WMO), reported CNN.
+The record in Italy was confirmed by Sicilian authorities but needs to be officially verified by the World Meteorological Organization (WMO), reported CNN.

 "At the moment there are no reasons to invalidate it, but if possible we will make an ex-post evaluation on the accuracy of the measure," said the Sicilian Agrometeorological Information Service, Sicily's official weather station operator.